sandorgabor99/webshop-poc-korig/README.md

 # WebShop POC

-A full-stack e-commerce proof of concept with FastAPI backend and React frontend.
+A full-stack e-commerce proof of concept with FastAPI backend and React frontend, featuring real-time analytics and Kafka integration.

 ## 🏗️ Project Structure